TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

 Within the Extension we can access the data transparently by the repositories.
-"Transparently" means that we don't have to think about the *type* of the storage of the data when accessing the repositories.
+"Transparently" means that we don't have to think about the *type* of the data's storage when accessing the repositories.

-So that the Backend know, how it should show the product data in a form, we must configure this for the table in the file :file:`EXT:store_inventory/Configuration/TCA/tx_storeinventory_domain_model_product.php`.
+To make the backend show the product data in a form, we must configure it for the table in the file :file:`EXT:store_inventory/Configuration/TCA/tx_storeinventory_domain_model_product.php`.

-The file returns an array with the all information, that TYPO3 needs to render the list and detail view for the records of this extension.
+The file returns an array with all the information TYPO3 needs to render the list and detail view for the records of this extension.

 .. code-block:: php